adgutech/adomusic-remote/README.md

 </div>

 > **Note**: Donations are completely optional.
-OpenTune will always be free and open-source, regardless of financial support received.
+AdoMusic Remote will always be free and open-source, regardless of financial support received.

 ---

-## License
+## 🗂️ License

 **Copyright © 2022-2025 Adolfo Gutiérrez**